Manchester City star Mahrez's impressive Champions League impact | Goal.com

 While Gabriel Jesus rounded off an easy win for the English side, the Algerian’s contribution takes his tally for goals and assists in the Champions League to six.

-The former Leicester City man was on parade from start to finish as Manchester City sit in second position behind Dinamo Zagareb in Group C on inferior goals difference.
+The former Leicester City man was on parade from start to finish as Manchester City sit in second position behind Dinamo Zagreb in Group C on an inferior goal difference.

 They will hope to get back to winning ways in the Premier League when they welcome Watford on Saturday, while Shakhtar look to extend their seven-game domestic winning streak at Desna.